Halle Butler

-Halle Butler (born 1985 or 1986) is an American author.
+Halle Butler (born 1985) is an American author.
 She grew up in Bloomington, Illinois and lives in Chicago.
-After co-writing two independent films, Butler published her first novel, Jillian in 2015.
-Her second novel, The New Me was released in 2019.
-Butler was recognised as one of Granta’s Best of Young American Novelists and honored as one of the National Book Foundation's 5 Under 35.
+After co-writing two independent films, Butler published her first novel, Jillian, in 2015.
+Her second novel, The New Me, was released in 2019.
+In 2017, Butler was recognised as one of Granta’s Best of Young American Novelists and honored as one of the National Book Foundation's 5 Under 35.

 Early life and education

 Originally from Bloomington, Illinois, Butler graduated with a BFA from the School of the Art Institute of Chicago in 2008.
 As of 2017, Butler was living in Chicago.

 Career

 Whilst working in a succession of menial jobs, Halle Butler co-wrote two independent films, Crimes against Humanity (2014) and Neighborhood Food Drive (2017).

 She released her first novel Jillian in 2015.
 The plot concerns the obsession of 24-year-old Megan with her 35-year-old co-worker Jillian.

 Butler published her second novel The New Me in 2019.
 It follows a temporary worker called Millie as she goes from job to job.
-Writing in The Guardian Rhiannon Lucy Cosslett called it "depressing" and "bleakly funny".
+Writing in The Guardian, Rhiannon Lucy Cosslett called it "depressing" and "bleakly funny".
 Writing for The New Yorker, Jia Tolentino described it as a "definitive work of millennial literature".

+Her latest novel, Banal Nightmare, was published in 2024.
+It follows a 30-something woman who, after a breakup in Chicago, returns to her midwestern hometown.